Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: On construction and generation of new exact solutions using hidden symmetries

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The authors are grateful to Vyacheslav Boyko, Yevhenii Azarov and Dmytro Popovych for valuable discussions.
+The authors are grateful to Vyacheslav Boyko, Yevhenii Azarov, Yevhen Chapovskyi, Dmytro Popovych and Galyna Popovych for valuable discussions.
+The authors also sincerely thank the two reviewers for their helpful suggestions and comments, which led to essentially improving the presentation of results.
 This research was undertaken thanks to funding from the Canada Research Chairs program, the InnovateNL LeverageR{\&}D program and the NSERC Discovery Grant program.
-The authors express deepest thanks to the Armed Forces of Ukraine and the civil Ukrainian people for their bravery and courage in defense of peace and freedom in Europe and in the entire world from russism.
+It was also supported in part by the Ministry of Education, Youth and Sports of the Czech Republic (M\v SMT \v CR) under RVO funding for I\v C47813059.
+ROP expresses his gratitude for the hospitality shown by the University of Vienna during his long staying at the university.
+The authors express their deepest thanks to the Armed Forces of Ukraine and the civil Ukrainian people for their bravery and courage in defense of peace and freedom in Europe and in the entire world from russism.